Travel insurance for kidney patients

 What will I be asked during the screening process?

 If you have a kidney problem and are applying for travel insurance, we’ll ask you to complete a simple medical screening questionnaire where we’ll ask the for the following information:

-- The specific name of the medical condition
+- What is specific name of the medical condition?

-- Whether the function of your kidneys is impaired
+- Is the function of your kidneys impaired?

-- If you are currently awaiting a kidney transplant.
+- Are you currently awaiting a kidney transplant?